Riemannian geometry on Hom-$\rho$-commutative algebras: Introduction

 Definition of a multiplication over a vector space was the origin of the notion of Hom-algebra structure, where the structure twisting by a homomorphism.
 The structure of Hom-Lie algebra appeared first as a generalization of Lie algebra by Hartwig, Larsson and Silvestrov in \cite{J D S}.
 Physics and deformations of Lie algebras, in particular Lie algebra of vector fields were the stimulants to study Hom-Lie structures.
 Lie algebras are special cases of Hom-Lie algebras in which $\phi$ is the identity map.
 Also, $q$-deformations of the Witt and the Virasoro algebras have the structure of a Hom-Lie algebra.
 Later Hom-Lie algebras were extended to Hom-associative algebras by Makhlouf and Silverstrov in \cite{A S} and to quasi-Hom Lie and quasi-Lie algebras by Larsson and Silvestrov in \cite{L S}, \cite{L S S}.
 Leibniz and Hom-Lie admissible algebras, Hom-alternative algebras, Hom-Hopf algebras, Hom-coalgebras are other interesting Hom-algebraic structures were studied \cite{M, M S, Y}.

-Non-commutative geometry is a branch of mathematics concerned with a geometric approach to non-commutative algebras, and with the construction of spaces that are locally presented by non-commutative algebras of functions.
+Non-commutative geometry is a branch of mathematics concerned with a geometric approach to non-commutative algebras, and with the construction of spaces that are presented by non-commutative algebras of functions.
 Extension of the concept of differential forms on manifolds plays the basic role in non-commutative geometry (see \cite{C2}, \cite{D1}, \cite{M2}, \cite{NML}, for instance).
 Important examples of non-commutative geometry are $\rho$-commutative algebras.
 They have a great ability to generalize geometric objects.
 Accordingly, Riemannian geometry and its objects such as metric, connection, curvature, torsion, differential form and also differential calculus and application to hyperplane are discussed on $\rho$-commutative algebra by Bongaarts, Ciupala and Ngakeu in \cite{C}, \cite{BP1} and \cite{N}.
 In this paper we recall and study Hom-$\rho$-commutative algebra and develop some of the most classical results in Riemannian geometry and differential calculus on it.

 This paper is arranged as follows.
-In Section 2, we recall some necessary background knowledge including $\rho$-commutative and Hom-$\rho$-commutative algebras, Hom-associative and Hom-$\rho$-commutative Lie algebras, $p$-forms and derivations.
-In Section 3, the reader will get some important properties of $\rho$-tensor products, this section further develops the foundational topics for Riemannian manifolds, metric, connection, torsion tensor and curvature tensor are included.
+In Section 2, we recall some necessary background knowledge including $\rho$-commutative and Hom-$\rho$-commutative algebras, Hom-associative and Hom-$\rho$-commutative Lie algebras.
+In Section 3, we define $p$-forms and wedge product on Hom-$\rho$-algebras and the reader will get some important properties of $\rho$-tensor products, this section further develops the foundational topics for Riemannian manifolds, metric, connection, torsion tensor and curvature tensor are included.
 Also, we check some examples, properties and lemmas to obtain important results.
 Section 4 has been assigned to discuss about representations, cochain, Hom-cochain and some results will be derived of differential calculus.
 Also, symplectic structures and Poisson brackets are studied in this section.